-- Is my animal cycling on a regular basis or is she acyclic?
+- Is an animal cycling regularly or is she acyclic?

-- Has the chosen method of contraception been effective?
+- Has the application of contraception been effective?

-Our hormone assays can be used for a wide range of wildlife and domestic species.
+Our hormone assays can be used for a wide range of wildlife domestic species!

 Please contact us before sending any samples for analysis at email@example.com